Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Enock-Koech/README.md

 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

 Questions:
+Define Software Engineering:

-Define Software Engineering:It is a systematic application tool used to develop and maintain software systems
+It is a systematic application tool used to develop and maintain software systems

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models:

 1.Requirement - Gathering & documenting the needs of a user and the requirements for the system 2.Design - Designing detailed & the correct level of the software architecture and user interface 3.Implementation - That is coding and building the software according to the design specified